kwabenaboateng/ONLINE-FOOD/README.md

 It contains information about online food orders including age, gender, marital status, occupation, monthly income, educational qualifications, family size, latitude, longitude, pin code, output and feedback.

 <br>
-2. Data Cleaning and Preprocessing:
+2. Data Exoploration, Preprocessing and Cleaning:

-Handle missing values: Check for missing values in the dataset and either drop or impute them based on the context.
-Data type conversion: Convert data types if necessary, such as converting date and time columns to datetime objects.
-Remove duplicates: Eliminate duplicate entries in the dataset to ensure accuracy in analysis.
+Under this section, I perform the following activities:
+ - Data Exploration: Before my analysis, I made sure to check for all the necessary information about this data.
+   I checked for the size, columns, datatypes and summary statistics of the dataset.

+ - Data Preprocessing: I checked for missing and duplicated values and identified that there were 0 missing values and 103 duplicates values.
+   After further checks, I also discovered that aforementioned duplicates were coincidental values and not necessarily duplicates
-Check for outliers: Detect and handle outliers that may affect analysis results.
+   I then check for outliers and how to handle them so not to affect my analysis results.

 <br>
 3. Exploratory Data Analysis (EDA):